slydi/Pulse/README.md

 - **Assets**
   - Only displays releases that contain assets.
   - Shows all assets for each release.
   - Each asset is downloadable with a single click.

+- **Reactions**
+  - Displays GitHub reactions (+1, -1, laugh, hooray, confused, heart, rocket, eyes) for each release.
+  - Shows total reaction count in the header.
+  - Reactions section only appears if the release has any reactions.
+    Reactions

 - **Sharable links**
   - Generate links with pre-filled parameters for easy sharing: